uniquepersun/python-gui-clock/README.md

 ## Usage
-Just head to the [releases page](https://github.com/uniquepersun/python-gui-clock/releases) and get latest version or clone the repo and start writing journals :memo:
+Just head to the [releases page](https://github.com/uniquepersun/python-gui-clock/releases) and get latest version or clone the repo and looking cooool :sunglasses: